PhenomDevel/PhenomRaidTools/README.md

 TODO

 ## Help
-TODO

-Alternatively you can enter our [Discord](https://discord.gg/j5yGbK) and ask for help there.
+We have discord for every kind of questions.
+Feel free to enter and ask what you have trouble with.
+[Discord](https://discord.gg/j5yGbK)